 Biarritz France.
 The name just rolls off the tongue with pizazz.
 It conjures up visions of an exotic life with a French twist.

 Its name does not lead you astray.
 Biarritz is sublime.
-Beaches stretch out lazily, the Pyrénées soar in the not too far distance, surfers wait patiently for the big waves, the historic lighthouse beckons with its evening beam, and coloured beach parasols invite you to sink into the golden sand and allow time to stand still.
+Sandy beaches stretch out lazily, the Pyrénées soar in the not-too-far distance, surfers wait patiently for the big waves, the historic lighthouse beckons with its evening beam, and coloured beach parasols invite you to sink into the golden sand.

 Is that exotic enough?
 Add in the distinctive Basque culture and Biarritz’s proximity to Spain and you have plenty of exploring to keep you satisfied for days on end.

-Biarritz France is situated in the Pyrénées-Atlantiques department of the Nouvelle-Aquitaine region of France and has been a popular beach destination since Napoleon III and the Empress Eugénie started coming in 1854.
+Where is Biarritz France?
+Biarritz is situated in the Pyrénées-Atlantiques department of the Nouvelle-Aquitaine region of France on the Basque Coast.
+It has been a popular beach destination since Napoleon III and the Empress Eugénie started coming in 1854.
 Their trip would have taken over 20 hours by train, which makes the 4-hour trip from Paris seem like a breeze.

 1. Be On The Lookout For The Basque Culture

 Biarritz, known as the California of France, is a coastal paradise and that in itself makes it a desirable destination.
 But, its appeal deepens with the palpable and distinctive Basque culture.
 Taste the Basque cakes with their smooth, creamy filling, listen for the Euskara language and watch for the Basque cross.
 Even the names of stores such as the espadrille store, Chistera, have a Basque connection.
-This one, to the popular local sport pelota.
-A chistera is the wicker basket used to scoop the ball.
-Who knew?!
+Chistera is the wicker basket used to scoop the ball in the popular local sport pelota!

-But it was a Sunday morning at les Halles (the market) where a group of Basque men sat chatting and singing at the top of their voices (acapella) that stopped my sister and me in our tracks.
+It was a Sunday morning at Les Halles de Biarritz, the market hall, where a group of Basque men had gathered and were singing at the top of their voices (acapella) that stopped my sister and me in our tracks.

-2. Sip An Apéro At The Beach In Biarritz France
+2. What To Do In Biarritz: Sip An Apéro At The Beach

 Once you’ve seen one glorious sunset, you’ll be heading each evening to the seashore for another.

-What I loved about the market in Biarritz France was the combination of fabulous outdoor stalls where delicious jams, casual clothing, woven bags from Madagascar and handsewn change purses make the browsing beyond tempting.
+One of the best things to do in Biarritz France is to explore the market, Les Halles de Biarritz.
+What I loved about the market hall in Biarritz France were the fabulous outdoor stalls where delicious jams, casual clothing, woven bags from Madagascar and hand-sewn change purses made the browsing beyond tempting.
 Different vendors are there on different days, keeping it lively and interesting.

-Inside the covered market which is open from 7:30 am to 2 pm daily (longer hours in the summer) is the perfect place to pick up delicacies for a beach picnic.
+Inside the covered market which is open from 7:30 a.m. to 2 p.m. daily (longer hours in the summer) is the best place to pick up local produce and delicacies for a beach picnic.
 Basque cakes, fresh vegetables, local chicken, olives, and local sheep cheese such as Ossau-Iraty will fill your basket in no time.
 I discovered Ossau-Iraty on my cheese adventures in Paris and it ranks as one of my favourite French cheeses.
 Little did I know, I’d be eating Ossau-Iraty right in Biarritz!

+One of the essential things to do in Biarritz is relax at La Grande Plage.
 It’s perfect.
-Striped umbrellas.
+Charming striped umbrellas.
 A sandy expanse.
 Waves rolling in.
 A few surfers.
 Lots of swimmers.

 Do whatever it is that you love to do at the beach.
 Read.
 Chat.
 Walk.
 Sip a kir.
 It’s holiday time.